Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Waroona has four active public transport stops, all of which are bus stops.
-These stops are served by four different routes that collectively offer 36 weekly passenger trips.
-The accessibility of these services is limited, with residents typically located 3172 meters from the nearest stop.
+Waroona has four active public transport stops currently operating.
+These stops are served by a mix of bus routes, totaling four different routes.
+Together, these routes offer 36 weekly passenger trips.

 Frequently Asked Questions - Transport